unyt-org/newsletter-archive/2024/September/en.md

 # Association

 **The new Developer Experience Initiative is rolling.** Now, we will eventually be able to provide our users with long sought-after video tutorials.
 Members will produce diverting and informative content that new users can use as a starting guide.
-The documentation will be improved to reflect our recent technological redesigns (see below) and to be more intuitive.
+The [documentation](https://docs.unyt.org) will be improved to reflect our recent technological redesigns *(see below)* to be more intuitive.

 # Development
 SUMMARY